Where can I get help in bringing my family to Australia?

 Who can apply?

-Refugees previously resettled to Australia or others who have been granted permanent protection can apply for their family to be reunited with them in Australia.
+Refugees previously resettled to Australia or others who have been granted permanent protection can apply for their family to be reunited with them in Australia through Australia’s Offshore Humanitarian Program.
+More detailed information about this program is available in a factsheet on Refugee Advice and Casework Service (RACS) website.

-There are three main categories under this program.
-All are free apart from the Community Support Program.
+There are three main categories under Australia’s family reunification program.

-• Community Support Program – for communities and businesses, as well as families and individuals, to propose applicants with employment prospects (and their families) and to support their settlement in Australia.
-There are costs for this option.
+- Community Support Program: for communities, businesses, families and individuals to sponsor applicants with job prospects and support them in settling in Australia.
+Please note that there are costs involved with this option.

 Where can I find more information?